AriFordsham/GHCWiki/status/may11.md

 > *To catch DPH performance regressions more quickly in the future, Ben Lippmeier implemented a performance regression testsuite that we run nightly on the HEAD.
 The results can be enjoyed on the GHC developer mailing list.*

 > *Sadly, Roman Leshchinskiy has given up his full-time engagement with DPH to advance the use of Haskell in the financial industry.
 We are looking forward to collaborating remotely with him.*

-## Installers

-The GHC installers have also received some attention for this release.

-The Windows installer includes a much more up-to-date copy of the MinGW system, which in particular fixes a couple of issues on Windows 7.
-Thanks to Claus Reinke, the installer also allows more control over the registry associations etc.

-Meanwhile, the Mac OS X installer has received some attention from Evan Laforge.
-Most notably, it is now possible to install different versions of GHC side-by-side.

 ## Bibliography